Back To Search Results

 Triamcinolone

-Editor: Charles V. Preuss Updated: 3/24/2023 9:40:22 AM
+Editor: Charles V. Preuss Updated: 2/28/2024 11:35:40 PM

 Indications

-Specific indications and dose forms include:
+FDA-approved indications and dose forms include:

-• Intralesional treatment of alopecia areata, neurodermatitis, discoid lupus, lichen planus plaques and psoriatic plaques
+• Intralesional treatment of alopecia areata, neurodermatitis, discoid lupus, lichen planus plaques, and psoriatic plaques

 • Oral topical for oral inflammatory and ulcerative lesions